FAQ ABOUT MEDITATION AND RETREATS

 Who runs the class?

-Mr. S. N. Pham is the Principal Teacher and the founder of the Thousand Buddha Temple and its Happy Land of One Thousand Buddhas Meditation Center.
+Mr. S. N. Pham is the Principal Teacher of the Thousand Buddha Temple and its Happy Land of One Thousand Buddhas Meditation Center.
 A lifelong Buddhist, Mr. Pham has comprehensive knowledge and experience of both Theravada and Mahayana teachings and meditation practices as applied to contemporary needs.
 He has studied with many Asian and Tibetan masters.
 In addition to Buddhist teachings for everyday life, Mr. Pham also provides private consultations for professionals on applying Buddhist principles to effectively handle business challenges and meditation techniques to manage stress and other problems.

 Mr. Pham was an Air Force pilot during the Vietnam War and escaped to the United States after the war’s end in 1975.
 He attended the University of Florida, earning a master’s degree in Electrical Engineering in 1980, and then took a job with IBM Corporation.
 Over the course of his 33-year career, Mr. Pham’s focus, dedication and strong people skills enabled him to assume various managerial and consultant positions, helping IBM customers worldwide to improve their IT business process and people management.

-After retiring from IBM in 2013, Mr. Pham and his wife established the Thousand Buddha Temple and its Meditation Center in Greensboro, North Carolina, to spread the Buddha’s teachings and meditation practices to people of all religions, sects and socio-cultural backgrounds, enabling them to deal with stress and suffering, and helping them integrate ethical principles and spiritual values into their daily lives.
+After retiring from IBM in 2013, Mr. Pham and his wife helped to establish the Thousand Buddha Temple and its Meditation Center in Greensboro, North Carolina, to spread the Buddha’s teachings and meditation practices to people of all religions, sects and socio-cultural backgrounds, enabling them to deal with stress and suffering, and helping them integrate ethical principles and spiritual values into their daily lives.
 This is an expression of gratitude towards the Buddha and his teachings for the good and benefit of many, out of compassion for all beings.

 Are there pre-requisites for attending the Weekly Meditation Practice on Sundays?